decaporg/decap-cms/website/content/docs/add-to-your-site.md

 </script>
 ```

-Note: This example script requires modern JavaScript and will not work on IE11.
-For legacy browser support, use function expressions (`function () {}`) in place of the arrow functions (`() => {}`), or use a transpiler like [Babel](https://babeljs.io/).
+Note: This example script requires modern JavaScript and does not work on IE11.
+For legacy browser support, use function expressions (`function () {}`) in place of the arrow functions (`() => {}`), or use a transpiler such as [Babel](https://babeljs.io/).

 ## Accessing the CMS

 Your site CMS is now fully configured and ready for login!

-If you set your registration preference to "Invite only," you'll need to invite yourself (and anyone else you choose) as a site user.
+If you set your registration preference to "Invite only," invite yourself (and anyone else you choose) as a site user.
 To do this, select the **Identity** tab from your site dashboard, and then select the **Invite users** button.
-Invited users will receive an email invitation with a confirmation link.
+Invited users receive an email invitation with a confirmation link.
 Clicking the link will take you to your site with a login prompt.

-If you left your site registration open, or for return visits after comfirming an email invitation, you can access your site's CMS at `yoursite.com/admin/`.
+If you left your site registration open, or for return visits after comfirming an email invitation, access your site's CMS at `yoursite.com/admin/`.

-**Note**: no matter where you access Netlify CMS — whether running locally, in a staging environment, or in your published site — it will always fetch and commit files in your hosted repository (for example, on GitHub), on the branch you configured in your Netlify CMS config.yml file.
-This means that content fetched in the admin UI will match the content in the repository, which may be different from your locally running site.
-It also means that content saved using the admin UI will save directly to the hosted repository, even if you're running the UI locally or in staging.
+**Note:** No matter where you access Netlify CMS — whether running locally, in a staging environment, or in your published site — it always fetches and commits files in your hosted repository (for example, on GitHub), on the branch you configured in your Netlify CMS config.yml file.
+This means that content fetched in the admin UI matches the content in the repository, which may be different from your locally running site.
+It also means that content saved using the admin UI saves directly to the hosted repository, even if you're running the UI locally or in staging.

 Happy posting!